purplacid/F25-NuclearICTeam7/Route_Optimization_Subproblem/README.md

 Make sure to keep all the files used in this project in the same folder.

 ### Create Nuclear Location File
-First, we will need a .geojson file to hold site names and coordinates which can be made as follows:
+First, we will need a .geojson file to hold site names and coordinates.
+A csv file of the nuclear sites and their coordinates has been provided.
+Upload this file into [GeoJSON.io](https://geojson.io/#map=2/0/20) and save it as a GeoJSON file.
+You can find more detailed instructions [here](https://support.planet.com/hc/en-us/articles/360016337117-Creating-a-GeoJSON-file).

 <!-- <img src="/Route_Optimization_Subproblem/images/geojson.png" alt="GeoJSON file" height="250"> -->
 ```
 {